Nine ways you can give to refugees in our community:

-- sliding over on the bus seat to make room for a refugee
+- slide over on the bus seat to make room for a refugee

-- holding the door for a refugee when both of you are entering or leaving a building at the same time
+- hold the door for a refugee when both of you are entering or leaving a building at the same time

-- letting a refugee get in front of you in a line rather than competing to get there first
+- let a refugee get in front of you in a line rather than competing to get there first

-- remembering that when interacting with someone who doesn’t speak English very well, it doesn’t help to repeat yourself in a louder voice when they do not understand you.
-Instead, consider an alternative way of communicating such as using gestures, acting out information, drawing, or using Google images.
+- remember that when interacting with someone who doesn’t speak English very well, it doesn’t help to repeat yourself in a louder voice when they do not understand you.
+Instead, consider an alternative way of communicating such as using gestures, acting out information, drawing, or using Google images

 “Refugees in our community are the bravest people I know.
 They are resilient and determined to make their lives better.
 Thank you for being willing to help them.”
 Flicka Bateman